oxai/intersectional_gpt2/README.md

 # How True is GPT-2?

-We include code and data for the paper `How True is GPT-2?
-An Empirical Analysis of Intersectional Occupational Biases`.
+We include code and data for the paper [`How True is GPT-2?
+An Empirical Analysis of Intersectional Occupational Biases`](http://arxiv.org/abs/2102.04130)

 <p align="center">
 <img src="data/_splash.png" width="400">